 How to decide which pulley is for you!

-By increasing the number of "teeth" on the front transmission pulley you slow the engine down which saves you gas, increases the life of the engine and decreases the engine operating temperature.
+By increasing the number of "teeth" on the front transmission pulley you slow the engine down which may save you gas, increase the life of the engine and decrease the engine operating temperature.
 The pulley you choose depends on how YOU drive.
 The pulley needs to match YOU, not your neighbor or the "expert" on a forum.
 Just pay attention to your left foot; if you are into fifth gear and your foot keeps trying to find "sixth", your riding style dictates YOU want a pulley with more teeth.
 You may view and download a pdf sheet that lists all the years, pulley sizes and engines under "Documents".
 Following are pulley suggestions by year and engine.

 883's,1991-2003: These came with a 27 tooth front pulley.
 This pulley is fine for around town, two-up riding, and very little Interstate, speeds above 65 mph.
 If you ride solo and spend at least half your time around 65 miles per hour you want a 29 tooth pulley, this is what HD put on the 1200's.
 If you spend "most" of your time on the Interstate at 75 mph, and north, you want a 30 tooth pulley.
 These do not require a belt change.

 883's, 2004-UP: HD lowered the primary ratio in 2004, on 883's.
-These came with a 28 until 2012, HD went to a 29 tooth front pulley.
-Either of these pulleys are fine for around town, two-up riding, and very little Interstate, speeds above 60 mph.
+These came with a 28 until 2012, 883's went to a 29 tooth front pulley.
+Either of these pulleys are fine for around town, two-up riding, and very little Interstate, speeds above 60 mph get a bit "buzzy" due to the high engine rpm at 65 and above.
 If you like to cruise, a lot, around 65 mph and still easily handle 2-up, the 30 tooth is for you.
 If you ride solo and spend at least half your time 65 miles per hour and north, you want a 32 tooth pulley.
 The 32 will give you almost the same over all ratio HD put on the 1200's.
 The 32 tooth size almost makes up for the lower primary gearing from HD.
 If you are a solo rider, spend "most" of your time on the Interstate at 75 mph, and north, you will also want to change your rear pulley from the 68 tooth to a 66 tooth pulley.
 The 66 tooth is designed for a 1" belt.
 These changes do not require a belt change.

 1200's,1991-UP: These have a 29 tooth front pulley, domestic.
 Some "International" 1200's starting in 2004, have a 30 tooth.
 The 29 tooth pulley is fine for around town, acceptable for the Interstate to 70 mph, and two-up riding.
 If you spend at least half your time around 75 miles per hour, you want a 30 tooth pulley.
 HD lowered the primary ratio on 1200's in 2004, but not much.
 These ratios are listed on the PDF you may download.
 This pulley does not require a belt change.